cs1302uga/cs1302-tutorials/web/json.rst

 * ``[]`` is used to denote an array.

-With that in mind, let's consider a Java class that might organize its instance data in a similar to way to the object described by the JSON-formatted string from earlier:
+With that in mind, let's consider a Java class that might organize its instance data in a similar way to the object described by the JSON-formatted string from earlier:

 .. code-block:: java